|Home page||Services||Past achievements||Contact||Site

 In fact, it is not obvious that the junk-code idea would make any difference in this context.
 If the mutation rate, m, is set to occur for some fractional proportion of the events (between 0 and 1), and if the proportion of exon code to the total code, n, is set, too, then the rate at which exon code is hit by mutations is still governed by m, and is independent of the value of n.

-The name of the experiment is an oblique reference to Miller's bottle, in which electric sparks, or ultra violet light, were continuously passed through a bottle containing an atmosphere of ammonia, methane and water vapour.
+The name of the experiment is an oblique reference to the Miller-Urey experiment in 1952, in which electric sparks, or ultra violet light, were continuously passed through a bottle containing an atmosphere of ammonia, methane and water vapour.
 Gradually, over a period of days, amino acids, and other building blocks for living cells, formed spontaneously.

 The experiment would be left continuously running, day and night. but with some provision for allowing the observer to look for patterns in the memory contents.